lukasthaler/fastapi-oauth-examples/README.md

 # Running these examples

 ### basic example
-To run the basic example, you need to update the `CLIENT_ID` (line 16) and `CLIENT_SECRET` (line 17) variables with values for your app.
+To run the basic example, you need to update the `CLIENT_ID` (line 17), `CLIENT_SECRET` (line 18) and `SESSION_SECRET` (line 19) variables with values for your app.
 If you haven't already stored them somewhere safe, you can retrieve them from your discord developers page.
 After that, run `main.py`.
 You will see some log output like the below:
 ```
 INFO:     Started server process [XXX]
 INFO:     Waiting for application startup.